 Buying luxury real estate in France in 2026 with legal analysis, financing, due diligence and wealth protection strategies in Paris and premium French property markets.

-The French high end real estate market continues to attract French and international buyers looking for a tangible, wealth preserving and legally secure asset.
-Paris, the French Riviera, the Basque Coast and certain Alpine resorts continue to enjoy strong appeal among buyers seeking stability, quality of life and capital protection.
+The French high-end real estate market continues to attract French and international clients seeking a tangible, patrimonial and legally secure asset.
+Paris, the French Riviera, the Basque Country and certain Alpine resorts retain strong appeal among buyers looking for stability, quality of life and capital protection.

-However, contrary to a still widespread belief, acquiring luxury real estate in France is no longer simply a negotiation between a seller and a buyer.
+However, contrary to a still widespread idea, acquiring prestige real estate in France is no longer simply a negotiation between a seller and a buyer.

-• as well as a precise understanding of the real holding and resale costs.
+• as well as a precise understanding of the real costs of ownership and resale.

-International buyers often discover that the French market is both extremely protective legally and particularly demanding administratively.
+International buyers often discover that the French market is both extremely protective from a legal standpoint and particularly demanding from an administrative one.

-At Fairway Luxury Real Estate, we regularly assist:
+At Fairway Luxury Real Estate, we regularly support:

 • French expatriates returning to settle in Paris,